Revamp this. It’s the same as NAR Clear Cooperation Policy.

 Generally speaking, with the workflow that I have set up, we should be okay.

-But it’s entirely up to you: Do we want to make sure your Listing is Zillow-Approved?
+Do we want to make sure your Listing is Zillow-Approved?

 Pros & Cons